KadenHighgate/domain-migration-documentation/README.md

   Now that you have a project you can access that project in Firebase.
 Navigate to the firebase console in your browser for the next steps.

   **Steps**
-  1. Goto Hosting and selectget started
+  1. Goto Hosting and select get started
-  2.
+  2. Follow the guide which mainly are the prerequisites.